Constrained quantization for probability distributions: Quantization dimensions and quantization coefficients

 Let $P$ be a Borel probability measure on $\D R^k$ equipped with a metric, and let $ r\in (0,\infty)$.
 A quantization without any constraint is called an unconstrained quantization.
 In unconstrained quantization (see \cite{GL}), the numbers

 are called the \tit{lower} and the \tit{upper quantization dimensions} of the probability measure $P$ of order $r$, respectively.
 If $\ul D_r (P)=\ol D_r (P)$, the common value is called the \tit{quantization dimension} of $P$ of order $r$ and is denoted by $D_r(P)$.
-In unconstrained quantization (see \cite{GL}) for any $\gk>0$, the two numbers $\liminf_n n^{\frac r \gk} V_{n, r}(P)$ and $\limsup_n n^{\frac r \gk}V_{n, r}(P)$ are, respectively, called the \tit{$\gk$-dimensional lower} and \tit{upper quantization coefficients} for $P$.
+In unconstrained quantization (see \cite{GL}) for any $\gk>0$, the two numbers $\liminf_n n^{\frac r \gk} V_{n, r}(P)$ and $\limsup_n n^{\frac r \gk}V_{n, r}(P)$ are, respectively, called the \tit{$\gk$-dimensional lower} and the \tit{upper quantization coefficients} for $P$.
 The quantization coefficients provide us with more accurate information about the asymptotics of the quantization error than the quantization dimension.
 In unconstrained case, it is known that for an absolutely continuous probability measure, the quantization dimension always exists and equals the Euclidean dimension of the support of $P$, and the quantization coefficient exists as a finite positive number (see \cite{BW}).
-If the $\gk$-dimensional lower and upper quantization coefficients for $P$ are finite and positive, then $\gk$ equals the quantization dimension of $P$.
+If the $\gk$-dimensional lower and the upper quantization coefficients for $P$ are finite and positive, then $\gk$ equals the quantization dimension of $P$.

-Unconstrained quantization error $V_{n, r}(P)$ goes to zero as $n$ tends to infinity (see \cite{GL}).
+\begin{remark} Unconstrained quantization error $V_{n, r}(P)$ goes to zero as $n$ tends to infinity (see \cite{GL}).
 This is not true in the case of constrained quantization.
 Constrained quantization error $V_{n, r}(P)$ can approach to any nonnegative number as $n$ tends to infinity, and it depends on the constraint $S$ that occurs in the definition of constrained quantization error as given in \eqref{Vr}.
-In this regard, we give the following examples.
+In this regard, below we give some examples. \end{remark}

 Let $P$ be a Borel probability measure on $\D R^2$ such that $P$ is uniform on its support $\set{(x, y) \in \D R^2 : 0\leq x\leq 2 \te{ and } y=0}$.
 Let $V_n(P):=V_{n, 2}(P)$ be its constrained quantization error.
 If the elements in the optimal sets lie on the line $y=1$ between the two elements $(\frac 12, 1)$ and $(\frac 32, 1)$, then by Theorem~\ref{sec2Theorem2}, for $n\geq 3$,